 (3) We licensed you for one type of child care, and you apply to add another type of child care to your program (an initial license is issued for the new type of child care); or

 (4) Change in ownership results in changes in policy and procedure or in the staff who have direct contact with the children.
-(See §745.437 of this title (relating to What is a change in the ownership of an operation?)).
+(See §745.437 of this subchapter (relating to What is a change in the ownership of an operation?)).

 §745.347.
 How long is an initial license valid?

-An initial license is valid for six months from the date we issue it.We may renew it up to an additional six months.
-You may only have an initial license for a maximum of one year.The initial license expires when we issue or deny you a full license, even if the six-month period for the initial license has not yet expired at the time the full license is issued or denied.
+(a) An initial license is valid for six months from the date we issue it.

+(b) We may renew an initial license for up to an additional six months.
+You may only have an initial license for a maximum of one year.

+(c) The initial license expires when we issue or deny you a full license, even if the period for the initial license has not yet expired at the time the full license is issued or denied.

 §745.349.
 What if I am not able to care for children during the initial period?

-We cannot determine compliance with all the Licensing minimum standards unless you have children in care.
+We cannot determine compliance with all minimum standards unless you have children in care.
 If you do not have children in care during the initial license period:

-(1) We may renew your initial permit, if you have not exceeded the maximum one year period;
+(1) We may renew your initial license, if you have not exceeded the maximum one year period;

-(2) We may take remedial action, as appropriate; and/or
+(2) We may deny you a full license if we determine that denial is appropriate under §745.8650 of this chapter (relating to When may Licensing deny a permit?); or

 (3) You may submit a new application form and fees.